Techtalk

 Resource requirements:

-High (high RAM and storage requirements)
+High (high RAM and memory requirements)

 Customizability: